ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    IP.
 This needs to be enabled for revisions r0p0 and r0p1.
 It has been fixed in r0p2.

+-  ``ERRATA_V2_2801372``: This applies errata 2801372 workaround to Neoverse-V2
+   CPU, this affects all configurations.
+This needs to be enabled for revisions r0p0 and r0p1.
+It has been fixed in r0p2.

 For Cortex-A710, the following errata build flags are defined :

 -  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to